 Direct loans for Research, Development and Innovation (RD&I) can be granted to innovative Small and Medium Enterprises (SME) which possess a business permit issued pursuant to the law of September 2, 2011 (right of establishment) for at least 4 years and have a substantial impact on national economic development.

 The beneficiary is an innovative enterprise, in so far as it can be demonstrated on the basis of a business plan that it will develop and commercialize products/services, processes or organizational methods that are new or substantially improved/changed as compared to the state of the art in the concerned industry sector, and which carry a risk of technical or industrial failure.
-Innovative character of processes/organizational methods should be of a technological nature, except for the measures in favor of the protection of the environment, natural habitats, human and work environments.
+Innovative character of processes/organizational methods should be of a technological nature, except for the measures in favour of the protection of the environment, natural habitats, human and work environments.
 Innovative character of products or services should be of a technological, commercial and/or organizational nature.

 This loan cannot be combined with other SNCI instruments.